BabylonJS-CharacterController

 cc.enableKeyBoard(false) disables the keyboard

-To change gravity or speed at which avatar/player is moved
+To change gravity or speed at which character/character is moved

 Speed is specified in meters/second

-To change the slope the avatar can traverse
+To change the slope the character can traverse

 Example

-Here if the avatar is on a slope with angle between 45 and 55 degrees then it will start sliding back when it stops moving.
+Here if the character is on a slope with angle between 45 and 55 degrees then it will start sliding back when it stops moving.

-If the slope is 55 or more then avatar will not be able to move up on it.
+If the slope is 55 or more then character will not be able to move up on it.

-To change the height of steps the avatar can climb
+To change the height of steps the character can climb

 Example

-The avatar can only move up a step if the height of the step is less than or equal to the “stepOffset”.
+The character can only move up a step if the height of the step is less than or equal to the “stepOffset”.

 By default the value is 0.25.